Hyundai's latest SUV drives well, should be cheap to run

 All engines have been tuned for low engine speed punch to make them easy to drive with palatable fuel economy.
 Expect just above 50mpg for the 1.0-litre petrol and just under 40mpg from the 1.6-litre.
 Figures for the diesels will be announced closer to them arriving in showrooms.

-Channeling its power to the road, the Kona will come with chunky alloy wheels up to 18 inches in diameter for a rugged look.
-Reasonably high ground clearance of 170mm for the Kona means that you should be less likely to scrape the underside of this Hyundai when negotiating steep, bumpy driveways or heading down rutted campsite roads than with a conventional hatchback.
+Channelling its power to the road, the Kona will come with chunky alloy wheels up to 18 inches in diameter for a rugged look.
+Reasonably high ground clearance of 170mm for the Kona means that you should be a little less likely to scrape the underside of this Hyundai when negotiating steep, bumpy driveways or heading down rutted campsite roads than with a conventional hatchback.

 Kona gets serious outside and in

-It looks good on the outside.
-The slim day-running lights (DRLs) are a new Hyundai feature, neatly house incorporated turn signals and are positioned in a stack, separate to the full-LED headlamps.
+It looks striking on the outside.
+The slim day-running lights (DRLs) are a new Hyundai feature, neatly house incorporated turn signals and are positioned in a stack, separate to the full-LED headlamps which come as standard on the top-spec models.

-At the back, you get a set of LED lamps, with the slim tail lights being supplemented by separate clusters housing the brake lights, indicators and reversing lamps.
+At the back, you get a set of LED lamps on range-topping models, with the slim tail lights being supplemented by separate clusters housing the brake lights, indicators and reversing lamps.
 It’s a similar arrangement to that employed on the Kia Sportage.

-It’s de-cluttered inside, with a split-level dashboard that leaves the display monitor appearing to float above it.
+It’s de-cluttered inside, with a split-level dashboard that leaves the touchscreen media system display appearing to float above it.

 It’s a set-up that debuted in the i10 and i30, and which simplifies the way the heating, ventilation and air conditioning controls work.
 Hyundai has been working hard to perfect the ergonomic experience of its mainstream cars.